wkusnierczyk/bloomsrv/README.md

 ### Build

-Compile the project using `cargo`:
+Compile the project using `cargo`.

 ```bash
 cargo build